kroyxt/elp-documentation/docs/faq/README.md

 - They have general community support,
 - They are so minor they won’t impact upon anyone else’s work.

-## Where Can I Download The Official Logo From?
+## Where can I download the Official Logo from?

 You can download a ZIP file containing several different versions of the Official logo from [here](/elp-documentation/Elp-logo.zip)

+## Where can I download programs to type the numbers from?

+**Windows**
+You can download a ZIP file containing a number typer compatible with newer versions of Windows from [here](/elp-documentation/Elp-number.zip)

 ## What to do with contradictions?